JanKapala/distributed_systems/lab1/README.md

-Projects for labs of Distributed System Course at University of Science and Technology
+Projects from laboratories in the field of distributed systems at the University of Science and Technology